Readit News logoReadit News

 Soupy commented on Ask HN: Those making $500/month on side projects in 2024 – Show and tell · Posted by u/cvbox

-nicbou · 9 months ago
+nicbou · a year ago

 What do you make money from?
 Map sales?

-Soupy · 9 months ago
+Soupy · a year ago

 It's currently 60% premium subscriptions to unlock advanced features (LiDAR layers for example) and then 40% for more traditional physical map print sales.
 I didn't intend to get into the physical ecommerce world with this but customers kept asking over and over again for ways to purchase the maps for display so I finally gave in last year.
 Figuring out the supply chain, shipping, graphics design process, etc has been a bit of a lift but fun to do.
 We have 2.2M unique product variants available so that's also been a bit fun to wrangle!